 When you click into Format Auto Labels you will find the five flexible fields listed in order.
 Check the #1 option and use the drop downs to access available data for appending the labels.
 Tweak the Prefix as required.
-Just like the Callout function, auto labels formatting provides up to five fields to append data to.
+Just like the Callout function, Auto Label formatting provides up to five fields to append data to.
 Click Change Labels when finished.

-A business map with a little extra time and tweaking will serve your map purpose well and emboss your name in the annals of cartography.
+A business map, with a little extra time and tweaking, will serve your map purpose well and emboss your name in the annals of business cartography.

 Contact: Geoffrey Ives firstname.lastname@example.org or Jason Henderson email@example.com